 - Alcohol-based solvents (i.e. hexane and butane)

 Contaminated CBD products can indeed lead to side effects, some of which can be severe.
 Therefore, it’s so important to order products from established, trustworthy, U.S. brands.
-Here at PureKana, we have all of our products tested by a third-party laboratory to ensure they are safe to consume, and contain zero contaminants.
+Here at PureKana, we have all of our products tested by a third-party laboratory to ensure they are pure and high-quality, containing zero contaminants.
 Certificates of Analysis (COAs) are available for everyone to view on each product page, so be sure to check the lab reports out for yourself while you’re browsing our collection online.

 Final Thoughts on Potential CBD Side Effects

-All in all, CBD is very safe and well-tolerated by the human body.
+All in all, many people may benefit from CBD.
 However, since everyone is unique, CBD tolerance levels may differ from person to person.
 If you experience side effects like drowsiness, diarrhea, or dry mouth, perhaps it’s a sign that CBD isn’t for you.
 Or, maybe you just consumed too much of the cannabinoid and need to reduce your dosage.

 Like any other compound, the effects of CBD are not entirely linear; as the compound is processed, your body may react and produce unexpected results.
 Therefore, it is always important to start with a low dose of CBD and carefully gauge how you’re feeling before upping the dosage.